Mur (river): Exploitation

 Since the 4th century BC, there have been reports of floating mills powered by the streams of the river.
 The ancient technology was adopted later by arriving Slavs and then by Magyars.
 Several decades ago, in the 1920s and 1930s, many of these mills were still operating along the river.
 At least one of the old mills, the Babič Mill (Babičev mlin) near Veržej, Slovenia, continues to operate to this day.

 The Mur is known to carry small quantities of gold, not enough to be suitable for exploitation today, but this was a focus of activity for many people since ancient times.
 Organized research and exploitation of gold and other local resources was encouraged for the first time in 1772.

 In Austria, several hydroelectric dams have been constructed for the production of electricity.

-In 2017, a hydroelectric dam was under construction in Puntigam, a few km south of the Graz city centre.
+In 2017, a hydroelectric dam was under construction in Puntigam, in southern Graz.
 The plan includes a massive sewage pipe between the city centre and the new dam, necessitating the felling of thousands of trees.
 The project is controversial and environmental groups are resisting it.
 Both environmental impact and economic studies have found the project to be neither ecologically nor economically viable.
 Additional hydroelectric plants are planned for Slovenia.